IdentivaSecurity/passkey/README.md

 run the mitmproxy daemon with -s option to load the provided script

 LICENSING:
-Third party files have their specific licence, all the rest is as appears in LICENCE.txt file
+Third party files have their specific licence, all the rest licensed as appear in LICENSE.txt file